Science Festival Keynote: The Future of Plastic

 Presented by the Faculty of Science, University of Melbourne, in association with Science Gallery Melbourne.

-- Moderator: Tanya Ha.
-Tanya is an award-winning environmentalist, best-selling author, broadcaster, science journalist and sustainable living advocate.
+Tanya Ha is an award-winning environmentalist, best-selling author, broadcaster, science journalist and sustainable living advocate.

-- Dr Mark Green, University of Melbourne: Mark is the Merck Serono Senior Lecturer in Reproductive Biology and group leader in the School of BioSciences at the University of Melbourne.
+Dr Mark Green is the Merck Serono Senior Lecturer in Reproductive Biology and group leader in the School of BioSciences at the University of Melbourne.